itstreefam/codeHistories/README.md

         }
         ```

-10. You should see a “Code Histories activated.” message on the bottom right of the screen when it is running.
+9. You should see a “Code Histories activated.” message on the bottom right of the screen when it is running.

+10. Press on the multi-play button (which says “Code Histories commit” if you hover over it) the first time to enter Code Histories terminal and load in .bash_profile.

 ## Important notes

-1. When the extension starts, it will create .bash_profile in your root folder (~) and add this information to it:
+1. When the extension starts, it will automatically create .bash_profile in your root folder (~) and add the following information:

     ```
     codehistories() {